Apromore allows users to simulate .bpmn models to understand how the business process will look and work in different scenarios.

-The inter-arrival time is the time between each arrival of the process instances.
-It shows how frequently a new process instance starts.
+The inter-arrival time is the time between each arrival of the case.
+It shows how frequently a new case starts.

 Apromore offers a variety of options for inter-arrival time, as shown below.

 The value denotes the inter-arrival time unit.
-In the following example, the inter-arrival time is fixed and equals 5 hours, meaning that a new process instance starts every 5 hours.
+In the following example, the inter-arrival time is fixed and equals 5 hours, meaning that a new case starts every 5 hours.

-The total number of process instances shows how many BPMN process instances start in the simulation scenario.
+The total number of cases shows how many BPMN process instances start in the simulation scenario.

 For preventing us from entering incorrect values, Apromore displays inline alert messages signaling that we need to recheck the data.